Oxymoron290/MachineSetup/README.md

 # MachineSetup
-These are scripts I use to setup new machines
+These are scripts I use to setup new machines.
+They are intended to be idempotent.

 # Instructions
 1. Open a PowerShell window with elevated permissions